 Project 2020: activities for young people

-The Hub provides a safe space for young people aged 11yrs – 19yrs, to participate in structured activities and the team access opportunities for young people to go on educational and social trips to widen their knowledge and raise their aspiration this include Sponsorship to undertake the Duke of Edinburgh Award.
+The Hub provides a safe space for young people aged 11 to 19 to participate in structured activities.
+Young people can also access opportunities to go on educational and social trips to widen their knowledge and raise their aspirations, this includes sponsorship to undertake the Duke of Edinburgh Award.

-Homework Club on Wednesday, 4pm – 6pm enables young people to access the support and help they need to complete their homework in an informal setting.
-This include access to computers and laptops and individual one to one support to aid them with their progression and identify any additional needs
+Homework Club on Wednesdays, 4pm to 6pm enables young people to access the support and help they need to complete their homework in an informal setting.
+This includes access to computers and laptops and individual one-to-one support to aid them with their progression and identify any extra needs.

-The half term programmes delivered over the course of the year attracted an average of 30 – 40 young people a week, each took part in structured fun activities including, first aid, bike maintenance, health and well-being, team building challenges, cooking, arts and crafts, outdoor sports, quizzes and talent shows
+The half term programmes delivered over the course of the year attracted an average of 30 to 40 young people a week.
+Each took part in structured fun activities including first aid, bike maintenance, health and well-being, team building challenges, cooking, arts and crafts, outdoor sports, quizzes and talent shows.

 History